02 May 2018

 1. Paper type: Text and images work best with different papers, and the feel of the paper is an important part of someone’s experience in print, so create the experience you’d like by selecting the heft and gloss of the paper.

-2. Cover type: Softcover, Hardcover, or Dust-Jacket—kick off someone’s reading experience with a cover that communicates what type of book it is.
-Dust jackets may signal prestige, while softcover may feel more accessible.
+2. Cover type: Softcover, Hardcover, or Dust-Jacket—kick off someone’s reading experience with a custom cover that communicates what type of book it is.
+Dust jackets may signal prestige, while a softcover may feel more accessible.

 3. Size: Different content demands different real-estate.
-Smaller books might work better for little hands when you make a children’s book, or you might want a lot of page space for big, bold illustrations.
+Smaller books might work better for little hands when you make a children’s book.
+Or you might want a lot of page space for big, bold illustrations.
 It’s up to you!

 LEVEL 2: 300+ COPIES